-I have prepared this article for you to print out and keep in your glove compartment PDF of this accident recovery article.
+I have prepared this article for you to print out and keep in your glove compartment.
 I am offering you this checklist with the hope that that it may help prevent additional injuries, and equally importantly help you recover medical expenses and other costs in the event you need to pursue a personal injury lawsuit.

 1. First of all, do your best to remain calm.
 Do not make any accusations against the other driver or passengers.
 The experience of being in an auto accident can easily result in an escalation of anger which can make the situation worse.
 And above all do not take blame for the accident even if you feel it was clearly your fault.
 I cannot emphasize this enough.